 - Lecithin phospholipids

 This is another name for chromium.
 It's a combination of chromium and niacin (a B vitamin).
 Supplements often contain chromium bonded to vitamins to increase absorption.
-Chromium has been used in weight loss supplements for many years, although I am hard pressed to find good evidence it works.
-Here is my review of chromium and weight loss if you want to see the research yourself.
+Chromium has been used in weight loss supplements for many years, although most research shows it does not work.
+See the review of chromium and weight loss .

-Leptigen uses a trademarked brand of chromium polynicotinate called “ChromeMate” made by a company called InterHealth Nutraceuticals (InterHealthUSA.com).
-To support it's effects, I found this 1999 study noting it helped dieters lose weight more than a placebo.
+Leptigen uses a trademarked brand of chromium polynicotinate called “ChromeMate” made by a company called InterHealth Nutraceuticals (now part of Lonza company).
+To support its effects this study noted it helped people lose weight more than a placebo.

-Leptigen contains 100 micrograms of ChromeMate which is more than both of the above studies used, so that is good.
-That said, I'm still on the fence when it comes to this ingredient helping weight loss.
-I'd like to see a couple more studies.
+Leptigen contains 100 micrograms of ChromeMate which is more than the above study used, so that is good.

 Many weight loss supplements contain caffeine.
-I think the idea here is twofold:
+The idea is probably twofold:

 1. caffeine appears to have a small fat burning effect